Pediatrics Residency

 Legislative Activities

-Residents have participated in legislative activities by attending Children's Week in Tallahassee and AAP Legislative Conferences in Washington, DC as well as actively participating in the AAP Resident Section both in state and nationally.
+Residents have the opportunity to participate in legislative activities by attending Children's Week in Tallahassee, FL and the AAP Legislative Conferences in Washington, DC.
 Florida has an extremely active Resident Section for which USF Residents have provided key leadership.
-AAPUSF Residents have served as Chair of the section many times in recent years and Dr. Dabrow, Program Director, has served as the group’s faculty advisor since its inception.
-She serves on the FL AAP Executive Board and on the National AAP Committee for Resident Scholarships.
+Every year since 2018, USF Pediatrics has had a resident as Chair of the FL Resident Section of the AAP.
+Dr. Dabrow, our Program Director, has served as the group’s faculty advisor since its inception.
+Residents also attend and present at the annual FCAAP meeting in Orlando, FL and the annual NCE AAP meeting.

 AAP Grant

-Many of our residents have been applied for and been awarded AAP CATCH grants.
-Past projects have involved providing health care and education to refugee families and peer support for obese children along with last year focusing on resilience in families.
+Many of our residents have been awarded AAP CATCH grants.
+Past projects have involved providing health care and education to refugee families, peer support for obese children, and promoting resiliency in families.

 Reach Out & Read

-USF has an active Reach Out and Read (ROR) Program which is the oldest in the state.
-The program is active at both continuity clinic sites.
-We work with undergraduates at USF who provide volunteer reading in our waiting rooms along with having the opportunity to shadow residents in the clinic.
-It is a great win-win program.
+USF has an active Reach Out and Read Program which is the oldest in the state.
+This program emphasizes the importance of early literacy and supplies books to children during their well visits.
+It is active at both continuity clinic sites.
+We also work with undergraduate students at USF who volunteer to read in our waiting rooms and shadow residents in the clinic.